Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 Use when handling high-volume API calls, implementing

-retry logic, or optimizing API usage.
+retry logic, or hitting 429 errors.

-Trigger with phrases like "customer.io rate limit", "customer.io throttle",
+Trigger: "customer.io rate limit", "customer.io throttle",

-"customer.io 429", "customer.io backoff".
+"customer.io 429", "customer.io backoff", "customer.io too many requests".

 version: 1.0.0